hexbatch/apple-core/core-docs/step-3-remotes/remote-overview.md

 Header key values can be put in the output map for those to be included.

-if the is_sending_context_to_remote: bool is on (default off) then the following is also sent to the remote:
+the following is also sent to the remote:
 * The guid of the type the remote is associated with is also sent with the data as type_guid
 * The guid of the element the remote is associated with is also sent with the data as element_guid
 * The guid of the attribute the remote is associated with is also sent with the data as attribute_guid